Have you ever woken up to the loud sounds of a woodpecker on the side of your home or up on the roof?

 Then apply it using a brush or a roller to the surface you want to be treated.

 Keep in mind that these woodpecker deterrent paint products come with certain life and fade away with time.

 So, they do not provide the protection from the pest birds for lifelong.

-If by chance you face the problem again you should use the woodpecker taste repellent paint additives again when repainting your exteriors.
+If by chance you face the problem in the future you should use the woodpecker taste repellent paint additives again when repainting your exteriors.